a-rich/DJ-Tools/README.md

     - Exporting to a Device

 # Overview
-`DJ Tools` is a library for managing a collection of audio files (not necessarily mp3 files, although that is preferred) and Rekordbox XML files.
+`DJ Tools` is a library for managing a Collection of audio files (not necessarily mp3 files, although that is preferred) and Rekordbox XML files.

 To take full advantage of this library, users must:
-* have access to an AWS S3 instance (the `beatcloud`) and have the `awscli` client configured to reach it
+1. have access to an AWS S3 instance (the `beatcloud`) and have the `awscli` client configured to reach it
-* be a Rekordbox user
+2. be a Rekordbox user
-* keep your music collection and Rekordbox database on a USB drive
+3. keep your Collection on a USB drive
+4. use the following naming convention for music files in your Collection:

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`Title (Artist2 Remix) - Artist1, Artist2`

-* utilize the genre ID3 / Rekordbox tag of the music files in your collection
+5. utilize the `genre` ID3 / Rekordbox tag for music files in your Collection
-* have a Spotify account
+6.  have a Spotify account

 The core functionality of this library can be broken up into three components or packages:
-1. `sync`: allows users to push and pull audio and rekordbox XML files to and from the `beatcloud`
+1. `sync`: allows users to push and pull audio and Rekordbox XML files to and from the `beatcloud`
 2. `spotify`: allows users to:
     * compare the tracks of one or more Spotify playlists against the `beatcloud` (to identify redundancies)
     * update Spotify playlists using the top posts of subreddits